 “Laugh and the whole world laughs with you.
 Cry and you cry alone.”
 Grief needs to be acknowledged and honoured.
 It needs space to breathe and be recognized – only then can the healing begin.
 Grief is a bittersweet reminder of how much love and connection you felt.
 Reach out to a trusted friend, coach or therapist.
 Letting loved ones witness your vulnerability strengthens the trust between you and can encourage others to share their vulnerable moments instead of struggling alone.

 Say it with me, “Time does NOT heal all wounds.”
 Waiting for relief doesn’t work.
 We don’t tell someone with a broken ankle to “just give it time.”
 So, why do we expect broken hearts to heal on their own?
 The best thing you can do is take action.
 I write more on what “taking action” looks like right here.

 5. Be strong for others

 This myth doesn’t acknowledge our pain.
 It teaches us to stuff the pain way down deeeep in our emotional basements.
 And we all know NOTHING GOOD EVER COMES from ignoring and suppressing our emotional pain.
-What if, instead of “being strong”, you allowed yourself to grieve (whatever that looks like for you)?
-You can read more about honouring your grief over here.
+What if, instead of “being strong”, you can yourself permission to feel and allowed yourself to grieve (whatever that looks like for you)?

 6. Keep Busy